Ancora Holdings Group

-Ancora is a wealth management and advisory firm headquartered in Cleveland, Ohio.
+Ancora Holdings Group LLC is an American wealth management and advisory firm headquartered in Cleveland, Ohio.
 Founded in 2003, it began as a family wealth and management boutique firm.
 Ancora is known for activist investing.
 It has targeted firms like Norfolk Southern Railroad, RB Global, Berry Global, C.H.
-Robinson, Kohl's, CSX Transportation, and US Steel.
+Robinson, Kohl's, CSX Transportation, US Steel, and Warner Bros.
+Discovery.

 History

 Ancora was founded in 2003 with an identity as a “boutique” family wealth and investment management firm.
 Ancora provides retirement plans, wealth and asset management for individuals, institutions, foundations and families with high net worth through its companies like Ancora Advisors, Ancora Family Wealth Advisors, Ancora Alternatives, Inverness Securities and Ancora Retirement Plan Advisors.
 In 2024, Ancora had $9.5 billion (US) in assets under management and employed over 100 individuals.
 Ancora Alternatives, one of the firm's four registered investment advisors, had $1.3 billion (US) in assets under management.
 In 2022, Ancora nominated nine women and 13 men to boards of companies in which it was invested.
 Reuters notes that their nominations are "ahead of the industry average" in gender diversity.
 The company has focused on activist campaigns in the industrial and transportation industries.
 For example, in 2024-25, it won board seats at Berry Global, a plastic-packaging company and Norfolk Southern, a US railroad.

 Since 2004, the company has targeted the industrial and materials area, like used equipment auction house Ritchie Brothers, as well as large box retailers like Bed Bath & Beyond and Kohl’s.
 In 2018 Ancora entered the freight sector when the organization launched a campaign at Toronto-based Element Fleet Management, one of the world’s largest vehicle leasing and services companies.
 It pressured trucking company Forward Air to concentrate on its core business, resulting in an almost 100% increase in share value.
 The company won two board seats at C.H.
 Robinson and forced out the incumbent CEO.
 Ancora sometimes uses a strategy of recruiting founders and former executives to initiate its forays into target companies with a focus on share value.
+In 2026, the company opened two new offices; one in Chicago's Equity Building, the second in the German Village section of Columbus.

 Leadership

 Fred DiSanto has served as CEO since 2006 and as chairman since 2014.
-He is chair of the board of trustees at Case Western Reserve University and former chair and current trustee of the Cleveland Sports Commission.
-He began in the investment community in 1985 with McDonald and Co.
+He is chair of the board of trustees at Case Western Reserve University and former chair and current trustee of the Greater Cleveland Sports Commission.
+He began in the investment community in 1985 with McDonald & Co.
 John Micklitsch is the President and Chief Investment Officer.
 James Chadwick serves as President of the Ancora subsidiary Ancora Alternatives, LLC where he heads the company's activist strategy.
 John Bartels serves as president of the organizations's Private Wealth Division, as well as sitting on the executive committee.